 Once You Know What to Look out for, You Can Get Proactive.

 Start with the basics: make sure they're getting enough water, because hydration is key for so much of the body to function well.
 Likewise, feed them as natural of a diet as you can, making sure that it's appropriate for their breed, age, and activity level.
 Just like with humans, it's generally better to go with a balanced diet of minimally-processed foods.

 If you can work in some pet-friendly prebiotic foods (those that foster the growth of beneficial bacteria in the microbiome, like oats, carrots, or apples), so much the better.
-The best way to make sure that you're covering all those bases is to supplement your pets' diet with a probiotic formula like PRO-Pets.
-It's specifically designed for dogs and cats, with six probiotic strains to make sure that their gut is getting a consistent infusion of friendly bacteria.
+To make sure that you're covering all your bases when it comes to maintaining your pets' gut health, it's a great idea to also supplement their diet with a probiotic formula like PRO-Pets.
+It's specifically designed for dogs and cats, with six probiotic strains to make sure that their gut is being consistently replenished with friendly bacteria.